 Some professional services firms rely on outsourced marketing to keep up to speed on latest marketing developments and to better understand and appreciate the market and competition.

-Whist some outsource adhoc, short term marketing activities, others outsource for regular assistance and support with longer term strategy and development.
+Whilst some outsource adhoc, short-term marketing activities, others outsource for regular assistance and support with longer term strategy and development.

 If you don’t have an internal marketing department or even if you do, you might be considering a future outsource resource.
 Dependent on your needs it is always beneficial to weigh the pros and cons and what is right for your business.